-From internship to steady job at ACA Group during the corona pandemic
+From internship to steady job at ACA Group during these digital times

 The job interview, an intimidating beast?

 Applying for an internship may feel like a daunting and uncomfortable prospect.
 However, it is the first necessary step as part of the process to land an internship.
 Which is why it is important to sit down and make a thorough selection of the kind of businesses and internships that take your interest before getting started.
 One of the companies that caught my eye was ACA Group.
 The thing that struck me right away during the online job interview with ACA Group was the proper balance between the technical and more general questions I was asked.
 So come prepared and bear in mind the context of your assignment.
 This will make you feel more at ease answering questions.
 I had a good feeling coming out of the online interview, also because, alongside the more serious topics covered, there was time for a bit of a laugh.
 This also showed the kind of company culture that exists at ACA Group.